 The procedure involves the following:

 - A larger, hollow needle is then placed gently through the skin into the chest cavity.
-Sometimes, the provider uses
+Sometimes, your provider uses

 ultrasoundor CTimaging to guide the needle.